otaviojava/jcassandra-book/08-java-spring.md

-For data manipulation, there is the `CassandraTemplate` class, which is a skeleton to perform an operation between Cassandra and the mapped object.
+For data manipulation, there is the `CassandraTemplate` class, which is a skeleton to operate Cassandra and the mapped object.
 It works in a very analogous way to the Template Method pattern that defines the skeleton for the algorithm, however, for operations in the database with Cassandra, mapping the entities to the bank and vice versa.
-An important point of `CassandraTemplate` is that it is possible to make CQL calls, which it will be in charge of converting to the target object - in this case,` Book`.
+An important point of `CassandraTemplate` is that it is possible to make CQL calls, which will be in charge of converting to the target object - in this case, `Book`.

 ```java
 public class App {